 Upfront, I had to sign a consent form to receive six cycles of chemotherapy.
 Each cycle of chemotherapy was due every three weeks.
 I received the first course of treatment, and the team advised me they would be in contact to coordinate the second course of treatment.
 Great, I thought, but nothing happened.

 I waited nearly three weeks and still, not a dicky bird.
 Knowing I had to receive treatment, I called the oncology unit numerous times.
 I even tried several different numbers across multiple days.
-No one returned my calls.
-I was hit with a wall of silence.
+No one returned my calls, and I was hit with a wall of silence.
 No one was coordinating my care.

 And the silence continues